My name is Aaron Cupp. I have been on the internet for WAY too long…

 I got my official education from Modesto Junior College, earning an A.S. in Computer Science as well as a Computer Programming Certificate.

-In my spare time while working for a K-12 in Northern California I was involved in running a number of irc networks and internet radio stations.
-From 2007-2008 I developed the station for techno-dnb.com and in 2009 I launched my own project and operated it till about 2014 as an online radio platform.
-I used these personal projects as a basis for my professional advancement and moved out of the public sector and into the private world of the Bay Area Tech Bubble.
+In my spare time while working for a K-12 in Northern California I was involved in running a number of IRC networks and internet radio stations.
+From 2007–2008 I developed the station for techno-dnb.com, and in 2009 I launched my own project and operated it until about 2014 as an online radio platform.
+I used these personal projects as a basis for my professional advancement and moved out of the public sector and into the private world of the Bay Area tech bubble.

 During the COVID-19 pandemic, I had the opportunity to start working on my personal projects again.
-I relaunched my Tech-Noid Systems project as a Bass Music Collective.
-This project will be releasing a podcast and will start throwing shows in the future.
+I relaunched my Tech-Noid Systems project as a bass music collective — part soundsystem, part open-source workshop for the tools I always wished existed.